vfarcic/cncf-demo/manuscript/signing/README.md

 Notation plugins include signing plugins that integrate Notation with third-party key management systems, verification plugins that extend signature verification logic, and you can build your own plugins to help integrate Notary Project with your signing infrastructure.

-However, the main differentiator between Notary Project and Sigstore is that Sigstore publishes signatures to a immutable, transparent public log (this simplifies key management - more about that in a moment), and Notary Project does not.
+However, the main differentiator between Notary Project and Sigstore is that Sigstore publishes signatures to an immutable, transparent public log (this simplifies key management - more about that in a moment), and Notary Project does not.
 Therefore Notary Project shines in use cases where privacy and compliance are significant concerns, like for air-gapped and/or highly regulated systems.

 [![Ensuring Software Authenticity: Introduction to Notary Project](https://img.youtube.com/vi/GaCAiwb3Mhw/0.jpg)](https://youtu.be/GaCAiwb3Mhw)